There are many ancient mosaics in Israel. And today, we will go over national parks, churches, and other places where you can see mosaics.

 A new visitor’s center is built in Lod, where the mosaic was found.
 It is called Shelby White and Leon Levy Lod Mosaic Archaeological Center, and once construction is finished (the plan was to open it in 2021), the mosaic will be shown there.

-Also, in the Israeli National Maritime Museum in Haifa, we saw the Shikmona Mosaics.
+Also, in the Israeli National Maritime Museum in Haifa, we saw the Shikmona Mosaics (see Tel Shikmona).

 A broader view of the mosaics and the ship models:

-The exciting thing about this mosaic is that it is made not only of stones but also from glass.
+The exciting thing about this mosaic is that it is made not only of stones but also of glass.

 Ein Yael is a Living Museum.